-The Drexel University College of Medicine/Hahnemann University Hospital Sports Medicine Fellowship program offers a sound, balanced educational program that gives fellows a wide range of clinical knowledge and the confidence to apply that knowledge throughout the fellowship and beyond.
-It is a broad-based program designed to offer the fellow opportunities to expand on prior experience.
+The Drexel University College of Medicine/Tower Health Sports Medicine Fellowship program offers a sound, balanced educational program that gives fellows a wide range of clinical knowledge.
+Fellows will develop the confidence to apply that knowledge throughout the fellowship and beyond.
+It is a broad-based program designed to offer the fellow opportunities to expand on prior experience, including ultrasound training, regenerative medicine and on-site (sideline) coverage.
 The one-year experience is centered on a series of primarily longitudinal educational activities designed to prepare the fellow for the successful practice of primary care sports medicine.

-After a period of orientation, the fellows' clinical experience is complemented by weekly didactic time that includes sports medicine and orthopedic lectures.
+After a period of orientation lectures in the first block, the fellows' clinical experience is complemented by weekly didactic time that includes sports medicine and orthopedic lectures.
 Weekly journal clubs and dedicated research time round out the educational experience.
 Additionally, fellows participate in anatomy lab instruction, radiology conferences and research seminars.
 They take an active role in teaching medical students and residents and are expected to participate in local and national sports medicine conferences.

-As a primary care sports medicine fellow, you will have plenty of exposure to a diverse athletic population, including men and women of every age and athletic ability.
+As a primary care sports medicine fellow, you will have ample exposure to a diverse athletic population, including men and women of every age and athletic ability.
 You will also develop your expertise in diagnosing and managing medical illnesses and injuries related to sports and exercise including:

 - Management of acute and chronic illness or injury